Optical Coherence Tomography (OCT)

 The OCT is a special scanner that creates a sort of optical ultrasound three dimensional image of the inside of the eye.

-The unique way the image is formed means that for the first time we can actually see below the surface of the retina and view the microscopic layers beneath.
+The unique way the image is formed means that we can see below the surface of the retina and view the microscopic layers beneath.

 This is of profound importance in determining the precise diagnosis of visual problems and in helping us guide patients on the treatment options possible.